Introduction to lab-on-a-chip 2015 : review, history and future

 Introduction to lab-on-a-chip

-Microfluidic technologies used in lab-on-a-chip devices enable the fabrication of millions of microchannels, each measuring mere micrometers, on a single chip that fits in the palm of your hand.
+Microfluidic technologies used in lab-on-a-chip devices allow to manufacture millions of microchannels, each measuring mere micrometers, on a single chip that fits in your hand.
 The microchannels enable the handling of fluids in quantities as low as a few picoliters as well as the manipulation of biochemical reactions at very small volumes.
 Of course, to enable all of these operations, lab-on-a-chip devices are not just a collection of microchannels.
 They also require integrated pumps, electrodes, valves, electrical fields and electronics to become complete lab-on-a-chip diagnostic systems. (click here to learn more about Elveflow microfluidic flow control brand)

 The basis of the lab-on-a-chip dream is to integrate onto a single chip thousands of biochemical operations that could be done by splitting a single drop of blood collected from the patient in order to get a precise diagnosis of potential diseases.
-As we will see, we are quite far from this, but current technologies are ready to enable the development of labs-on-a-chip, bringing us closer to the realization of this dream.
-In the following decades, lab-on-a-chip advancements will change the way we do diagnostics.
+As we will see, we are currently quite far from this, but current technologies are ready to enable the development of labs-on-a-chip, bringing us closer to the realization of this dream.
+In the following decades, lab-on-a-chip advancements will change diagnostic practices.

-In this tutorial, we will not enter the details of all of the ongoing research on lab-on-a-chip technology, but we will try to give you a general overview of the field and our thoughts about its future role in diagnostics.
+In this tutorial, we will not get into the details of all of the ongoing research on lab-on-a-chip technology, but we will try to give a general overview of the field and our thoughts about its future role in diagnostics.
 For more comprehensive information, we recommend you to read the excellent review by P Abgrall and A-M Gue ,

 History of lab-on-a-chip

 The history of lab-on-a-chip is intrinsically linked to microfluidics.
-And microfluidics is intrinsically linked to the history of the microtechnology of semiconductors.
+And microfluidics are intrinsically linked to the history of the microtechnology of semiconductors.

 Ten years later, in the 60s, researchers used these technologies to fabricate micromechanical structures called MEMS, enabling the production of miniaturized accelerometers for use in daily objects such as airbags and smartphones.